 Simply go to the bookstore with your NSU One Card and use that to purchase your books.
 If you would like to order books, simply go online to one of two bookstore websites, and submit the necessary information to charge the books to your account.

 What if my book is not in stock?

 You can use the book voucher to pre-pay for books not in stock.

 What if my book voucher has expired and I need to purchase another book?

 Once your book voucher expires, you will need to make your purchases using your own financial resources.

 Can I buy my books from more than one book store?

-Yes, you can purchase books from any of the participating bookstores:
+You can purchase books from any of the participating bookstores.

 What happens after I use the book voucher?